InfraVeritas Energy InfraVeritas Energy

 Granularity is not verification

-Hourly and location-matched accounting sharpens what the paperwork can express.
+Hourly, location-matched accounting sharpens what the paperwork can express.
 It cannot sharpen what the meter actually saw.
 Higher resolution on unverified inputs produces more precise fiction, not more truth.

 The missing layer

-The Physical Oracle
+The Physical Oracle, for energy

 01 · CAPTURE

-Measure at source
+Measure at the meter

 02 · SIGN